Widgit Symbols: A Teacher's Guide to VisualWidgit Symbols: A Teacher's Guide to Visual Communication Support - educational concept illustration

 Who Is Widgit Symbols For?

 Widgit Symbols support learners within the SEND categories defined by the UK SEND Code of Practise.
-Pupils with Autism Spectrum Condition often process visual information more effectively than auditory instructions.
+Learners with Autism Spectrum Condition often process visual information more effectively than auditory instructions.
 For these children, symbols provide a predictable structure that reduces anxiety during the school day.

 Decoding Widgit: The Logic of <a href=Visual Grammar infographic for teachers" loading="lazy">